 Players can only equip two weapons at a time and cannot hold them in their main inventory.
 Equipping them does not take up any of their inventory slots.

 In rare occasions, players can find special Legendary versions of a weapon (known as Fully Kitted weapons), all of which have a unique predetermined set of attachments (none of which can be replaced).
-In addition, some of the more powerful weapons (such as the Kraber) are also Legendary, can only be found in Care Packages, have ammo that cannot be replenished, and cannot use attachments.
+In addition, some of the more powerful weapons (such as the Kraber) are Heirloom, can only be found in Care Packages, have ammo that cannot be replenished, and cannot use attachments.

 - R-301 Carbine (Light) - Fully-automatic assault rifle with a fast rate-of-fire.
 Can be toggled into semi-automatic for better control.
+Can equip the Anvil Receiver attachment to increase damage from semi-automatic shots (at the cost of increased ammo usage and reduced firing rate).

 - Hemlok Burst AR (Heavy) - Assault rifle that fires in three-round bursts.
 Can be toggled into semi-automatic for better control.